-- (a) Each online gaming operator shall include the following information in a prominent place on the internet gaming log on screen and on the log off screen whenever the electronic wagering system detects a log off: - (1) The message "If you or someone you know has a gambling problem and wants help, call (888) 789-7777 or visit ccpg.org/chat," or the equivalent of such message in a language other than English.
-The department may update the required phone number or web address to be displayed by providing ten days' notice to each licensee, after which time the licensee shall display the new number and address.
-The department shall consult with the Department of Mental Health and Addiction Services prior to revising the required problem gambling message and shall provide ten days' notice to each licensee, after which time the licensee shall display the new message;
+- (a) Each online gaming operator shall include the following information in a prominent place on the iInternet gaming log on screen and on the log off screen whenever the electronic wagering system detects a log off: - (1) The message "If you or someone you know has a gambling problem and wants help, call (888) 789-7777 or visit ccpg.org/chat," or the equivalent of such message in a language other than English.- The department may update the required phone number or web address message to be displayed by providing 10ten days' notice to each licensee, after which time the licensee shall display the new number and addressmessage.
+The department shall consult with the Department of Mental Health and Addiction Services prior to revising the required problem gambling message and shall provide 10 days' notice to each licensee,

-- (2) Procedures for patrons to self-exclude themselves; - (3) Procedures in accordance with sections 12-865-11 and 12-865-13 of the Regulations of Connecticut State Agencies for the patron to impose limits on the patron's gaming activities; - (4) The date, time and duration of the patron's previous log on; and - (5) A notification that if the individual is on the self-exclusion list, the individual shall be barred from collecting any winnings or prizes if the individual participated in gaming for which the individual self-excluded. - (b) Each sports wagering retail facility shall include a sign of at least 12" x 12" at the entrance, near every automatic teller machine or other machine where cash may be withdrawn or advanced, and at the location where wagers are placed that prominently displays the following information: - (1) "If you or someone you know has a gambling problem and wants help, call (888) 789-7777 or visit ccpg.org/chat," or the equivalent of such message in a language other than English.
-The department may update the required phone number or web address to be displayed by providing ten days' notice to each licensee, after which time the licensee shall display the new number and address.
-The department shall consult with the Department of Mental Health and Addiction Services prior to revising the required problem gambling message and shall provide ten days' notice to each licensee, after which time the licensee shall display the new message. - (2) Where within the retail facility the patron can go to place himself or herself on the self-exclusion list. - (3) A notification that if the individual is on the self-exclusion list, the individual shall be barred from collecting any winnings or prizes if the individual participated in gaming for which the individual self-excluded. - (c) An electronic wagering platform shall either:
+- after which time the licensee shall display the new message; - (2) Procedures for the patrons to self-exclude themselves; - (3) Procedures in accordance with section 12-XXX865-23 sections 12-XXX865-11 and 12-XXX865-13 of the Regulations of Connecticut State Agencies for the patron to impose limits on their the patron's gaming activities; - (4) The date, time and duration of the patron's previous log on; and - (5) A notification that if the individual is on the self-exclusion list, the individual shall be barred from collecting any winnings or prizes if the individual participated in gaming for which the individual self-excluded. - (b) Each sports wagering retail facility shall include a sign of at least 12" x 12" at the entrance, near every automatic teller machine or other machine where cash may be withdrawn or advanced, and at the location where wagers are placed that prominently displays the following information: - (1) "If you or someone you know has a gambling problem and wants help, call (888) 789-7777 or visit ccpg.org/chat," or the equivalent of such message in a language other than English.